srImathE satakOpAya nama:

 Simple transalation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

-I have who have inexhaustible sins meditated upon the supreme lord of both material and spiritual reams, became depelted and said “Oh thief!
+I, having inexhaustible sins, meditated upon the supreme lord of both material and spiritual reams, became depleted and said “Oh thief!
 You are stealing butter with great interest and eating it secretly” as said by mother yasOdhA.
 Further, as said by those who are dear to you (nappinnai), I said “Oh my master!
-To marry nappinnai, being at her disposal, you came as the leader of the cowherd clan, embraced the 7 youthful bulls and killed them”.
+To marry nappinnai, being at her disposal, you came as the leader of the cowherd clan, embraced the seven youthful bulls and killed them”.

-Some explains it as “Ezhulagin muthalAya vAnOr” gives the meaning that nithyasUris are the cause of material creation as explained in asthra bhUshaNa adhyAyam in srIvishNu purANam (section where each part/weapon/ornament of bhagavAn is explained as the cause/abode of various aspects in the creation).
-Also, “vinai” (pApam – sin) here is explained as AzhwAr‘s bhakthi (devotion) which induces him towards glorifying bhagavAn which causes dishonor to bhagavAn (according to AzhwAr‘s humble positioning of himself).
+Some explain that “Ezhulagin mudhalAya vAnOr” gives the meaning that nithyasUris are the cause of material creation as explained in asthra bhUshaNa adhyAyam in SrI vishNu purANam (section where each part/weapon/ornament of bhagavAn is explained as the cause/abode of various aspects in the creation).
+Also, “vinai” (pApam – sin) here is explained as AzhwAr‘s bhakthi (devotion) which induces him towards glorifying bhagavAn which in turn causes dishonour to bhagavAn (according to AzhwAr‘s humble positioning of himself).

 Highlights from thirukkurukaippirAn piLLAn‘s vyAkyAnam